protocol/web3-dev-team/proposals/ipfs-blog-enhancements.md

 #### Confidence
 _How sure are we that this impact would be realized?
 Label from [this scale](https://medium.com/@nimay/inside-product-introduction-to-feature-priority-using-ice-impact-confidence-ease-and-gist-5180434e5b15)_.

-- **Impact = 8** (opportunity to resolve neglected media page with something easy to maintain; making posting significantly easier speeds blog post delivery; tagging and search significantly improve user experience AND add metrics collection points)
+- **Impact = 8** (opportunity to replace neglected ipfs.io/media with something easy to maintain; making posting significantly easier speeds blog post delivery; tagging and search significantly improve user experience AND add metrics collection points)
 - **Confidence = 10** (effort will directly resolve known pain points, including deployment woes, image size, difficulty of posting, no search functionality, etc)
 - **Ease = 5** (lots of moving parts, but few outright technical challenges in the work itself)